-Demolition of the school building, performance arts center and gym would be completed in phases (see also Section A.6, above).
+Demolition of the school buildings, performance arts center and gym would be completed in phases (see also Section A.6, above).
+Portables may also be demolished.

 Other site demolition activities may include the practice field, the demolition of appurtenant structures, storage, restrooms, parking areas; break up and removal of paved areas, subsurface foundations, field lighting, utilities, and footings; and other site construction within the site demolition area.
 Existing storm drain and sanitary sewer would be reused where possible, and demolished if no longer needed.